-The advent of centrally heated homes has made it possible for termites to become a threat in virtually every region and state in the U.S. On the average, there could be as many as 13 to 14 subterranean termite colonies per acre, which means that a typical home may easily have three to four colonies situated under or around it.
+The advent of centrally heated homes has made it possible for termites to become a threat in virtually every region and state in the U.S. On average, there could be as many as 13 to 14 subterranean termite colonies per acre, which means that a typical home may easily have three to four colonies situated under or around it.
 And because there can be as many as 1,000,000 subterranean termites per colony, the threat of infestation becomes a very real one indeed.

 Cause more damage to homes in U.S. than storms and fire combined; colonies can contain up to 1,000,000 members.

-Winged termites emerging from the ground out-of-doors near the house does not necessarily mean the house is infested, but it is a good reason to check further.
+Winged termites emerging from the ground out-of-doors near the house do not necessarily mean the house is infested, but it is a good reason to check further.
 Termites in the wood of homes or other buildings usually come from colonies already established in the soil.

 Termites are small, ant-like insects.
 However, they differ from ants in that they feed off the cellulose in wood.
 Working largely unseen under the surface, they can tunnel through the wooden structural members in buildings and completely destroy them.
 Wood that comes in contact with the soil, such as the exterior trim or cladding on your home, provides a perfect point of entry for a termite colony.